NotGoodAtCoding/leetcode-samples/0287-find-duplicate-number/README.md

 We notice that since the elements of the list are all integers with values under `len(nums)` and that by using a value-index traversal we can at least detect that there exists a cycle when we use two indexes to get the same value, we need to find a way to detect when that would happen.
 So, I had an "ahead" and "behind" traversal, one that would traverse twice per iteration and the other just once, knowing that they would eventually meet and I would know we are in the cycle at that point, but I had no idea how to move on from there.

 ## Actual Solution
-The proper algorithm does start with path traversal, but then uses Floyd's algorithm for detecting the beginning of a cycle.
+The proper algorithm starts with path traversal, but then uses Floyd's algorithm for detecting the beginning of a cycle.
 I had never heard of this algorithm before, so this was a good learning experience.

 We start by setting our fast and slow runners, then we let them go using index-value traversal with the "fast" runner going twice the "speed" by covering two index-value jumps while the slow goes to just one.
 Once they meet, we know we have entered the cycle.